 When thinking about any Parkinson's medication, you and your doctor will consider several factors: what symptoms you're treating, a drug's potential side effects and benefits, and cost, for example.

 If you're aiming to ease mild symptoms, you and your doctor may consider immediate-release amantadine or Osmolex ER.
 For dyskinesia, you might look to Gocovri as this is the only FDA-approved drug for this condition.
 Note that doctors used immediate-release amantadine "off label" to treat dyskinesia before Gocovri was available.
-In some cases, this may still be the best option.
+And some may still do so.

 Work with your doctor to find the regimen that works best for you and your symptoms.
 For more on thinking about newly approved therapies, read our blog.
 For more on these and other Parkinson's medications, visit our webpage.